tongochi/DEX/README.md

 ### Lockup contracts info

-This smart contract implements locking up TON jettons for a variable or fixed period.
+This smart contract implements locking up TON jettons for a variable or fixed period (for version with onchain rewards only fixed).
 It is based on the [NFT collection template](https://github.com/ton-blockchain/token-contract/tree/main/nft) from ton.org with the addition of handling custom opcodes and a "jetton wallet address" section in storage.
 You can lock only one jetton type per smart contract instance.

 ### Contract work pattern